 Where the Paris Pass Falls Short

 - Notre Dame Cathedral – Climb to the top of the Notre Dame towers to see an incredible view of Paris.
 I’ve been here 5 times because I love it SO much!
 Pre-book your entry time in advance with JeFile app so you don’t have to wait around.
-Visit for FREE with your Paris Pass.
+Visit for FREE with your pass.

 As you can see, the Paris Pass can be a great way for travelers to save time and money when exploring the city’s best attractions and tours.
 The Fast Track Entry feature can let you skip the long ticket lines, which is a huge time saver in a busy city like Paris.

-However, for those who are just planning on visiting a few attractions, you may want to consider the Paris Explorer Pass or the Paris Museum Pass instead.
+However, for those who are just planning on visiting a few attractions, you may want to consider the Paris Explorer Pass or the Go Paris Pass instead.
 And if you’re traveling on a super tight budget, don’t worry, there’s plenty of free things to do in the city.